michael/editable-website/README.md

 # editable-website

-A SvelteKit template for coding **completely custom website**, while allowing non-technical people to **make edits** to the content by simply logging in with a secure admin password.
+A SvelteKit template for coding **completely custom websites**, while allowing non-technical people to **make edits** to the content by simply logging in with a secure admin password.

 Check out the demo at [editable.website](https://editable.website).

+See it out in the wild at [sonjastojanovic.com](https://sonjastojanovic.com).

 ## But why?